vita-epfl/trajnetplusplusbaselines/README.md

 	iii.
 The leftover part of this tensor is filled with NaN values (missing neighbours).

-Example of scene presenting both positive and negative samples used to train our model following the safety-driven sampling strategy proposed in the [reference paper](https://arxiv.org/pdf/2012.11717.pdf):
+Example of scene with 4 neighbours presenting both positive and negative samples used to train our model following the safety-driven sampling strategy proposed in the [reference paper](https://arxiv.org/pdf/2012.11717.pdf):

 <img src="milestone_2_positive_and_negative_sampling_visualizations/sampling_scene_4.png" style="height:300px;">